When do molecular polaritons behave like optical filters?: Conclusion and outlook

-Our linear optical treatment of polaritons is \textit{exact} in the asymptotic $N\to\infty$ limit and remains accurate when $N$ is large and dark-state-to-polariton relaxation is inconsequential.
-However, this picture breaks down as $\mathcal{O}(g)$ processes, or ``$1/N$ effects'', become significant.
-Similarly, in systems under strong coupling with a small number of molecules or with many quanta of excitation, the relaxation from dark states back to polaritons can no longer be ignored, further limiting the scope of the linear optical perspective.
-Finally, there is experimental evidence for ultrafast behavior of polaritonic systems in the collective regime that theory cannot yet reconcile without invoking single-molecule processes that are artificially fast.
-Thus, for both theorists and experimentalists aiming to uncover polaritonic phenomena that transcend the realm of linear optics, the focus should shift toward these regions of interest.
+The linear optical treatment of polaritons is \textit{exact} in the asymptotic $N\to\infty$ limit.
+However, this picture breaks down as $\mathcal{O}(g)$ quantum processes, or ``$1/N$ effects'', become significant.
+Examples of these $1/N$ effects are dark-state-to-polariton relaxation, fluorescence, and spontaneous Raman scattering.
+Similarly, in systems under strong coupling with a small number of molecules or with many quanta of excitation, quantum optics effects cannot be ignored, further limiting the scope of the linear optical perspective.
+Although quantum mechanical in nature, some $1/N$ effects like fluorescence can be described using classical linear optics.
+However, in the strong coupling regime, they can only partially be described as solely optical filtering due to phenomena like polariton-assisted photon recycling.
+Finally, there is experimental evidence for ultrafast behavior of polaritonic systems in the collective regime that theory cannot yet reconcile without invoking single-molecule processes that are artificially large.
+Thus, for both theorists and experimentalists aiming to uncover quantum or classical polaritonic phenomena that transcend the realm of optical filtering, the focus should shift towards these regions of interest.
 This approach will not only expand our understanding of polaritonic effects beyond the linear regime but also pave the way for novel applications and insights into the complex interplay between light and matter under strong coupling.